Best Gateway Board Games 2026: Azul, Splendor & 3 More — illustration

 Board Games - Gateway & Family

-Five gateway board games that actually work on non-gamers - ranked by how quickly you can teach them, how often they hit the table, and whether anyone asks for game two.
+Five gateway board games that actually convert non-gamers - ranked by teach time, replay, and whether anyone asks for a second round.

 Key takeaways

-• Azul is the safest first-purchase gateway game in 2026 - it teaches in five minutes, plays in 30, and the tactile tiles do half the recruiting work for you.
+• Azul is the safest first gateway purchase in 2026: BoardGameGeek puts its community weight at 1.77 against a 7.71 average from about 110,000 ratings, it teaches in five minutes, and the tiles do half the recruiting for you.

 Azul